Local Causal Discovery for Statistically Efficient Causal Inference: ABLATIONS

 Otherwise, we use the same data setup as in the main paper, i.e., $n_{\mathbf{D}} = 10000$ data samples, expected degree of $\overline{d} = 2$ and maximum degree of $d_{\max} = 10$, and use a significance level of $\alpha = 0.01$ for all algorithms and CI tests.

 Our results are shown in \Cref{fig:bk_results}.
 Since LDECC only has to run once on the provided treatment instead of both targets, it was possible to evaluate it on binary data using $G^2$ CI tests.

 Results for the number of CI tests time and intervention distance are similar to the case where the background knowledge is not provided.
-The number of CI tests and computation time increases steadily with the number of variables for all variables under all settings, except for LDECC where they decrease on binary data using $G^2$ tests.
+The number of CI tests and computation time increases steadily with the number of variables for all methods under all settings, except for LDECC where they decrease on binary data using $G^2$ tests.
 Since this is not the case for LDECC with d-separation or Fisher-Z on linear Gaussian data, or for any other other method on binary data, we suspect that this arises due to errors in CI testing performed by LDECC.
+In general, when the treatment-outcome relationship is known, LDP is the cheapest in terms of CI tests and computation time.

 On binary data with 100-400 nodes, LOAD$^*$ is able to outperform PC in terms of F1 score of the estimated Oset, and remains comparable throughout all number of nodes.